 Add the pine cones to the bag with the cinnamon powder.
 Seal it properly and shake well so the cinnamon powder covers the pine cones.
 Leave the bag closed for a few hours.

 Be careful when taking your cinnamon-scented pine cones out of the bag.
-Any loose cinnamon powder will fall everywhere.
-To prevent making extra work for yourself, place a large newspaper on the work area to catch any cinnamon powder that falls.
+The loose cinnamon powder will fall everywhere.
+To avoid making extra work for yourself, place a large newspaper on the work table to catch any cinnamon powder that falls.

 Once the pine cones are fully dry, they are ready to use.